rgscherf/conserve/README.md

 #### Notes for me

 - Animals:
-	- Pig: moves to nearest body of water, then moves randomly.
+	- Pig: (DONE) moves to nearest body of water, then moves randomly.
 	- Wolf: finds nearest prey animal, and then heads right for it.
 Rests for 1 turn after eating an animal.
 - Player: The player's job is to balance the ecosystem, not exterminate enemies.
 To that end, we need:
 	- A scoring system that reflects "balance"